HL Gender Pay Gap Report 2022

 Understanding the pay gap

-- Commitment from the Board and senior leadership to fairness, equality, diversity and inclusion
+- Commitment from the Board and senior leadership to fairness, equality, diversity and inclusion, including an improved inclusion and diversity strategy

 - HL is a member of the 30% club and has signed the Women in Finance Charter, both committing to increase the number of women in senior positions